Battery Backed SRAM FAQ

 it's a form of memory retention that utilizes a battery to power a RAM chip while the rest of the computer system is powered off.

-the technologies reliance on batteries meant that any data saved has a lifespan tied directly to said batteries.
-When those batteries weaken and die, the data stored on the SRAM chip it's powering goes with it.
-Permanently.
+The technology's reliance on batteries meant that any data saved has a finite lifespan.
+When those batteries weaken and die, the data stored on the SRAM chip is lost.

 What kind of batteries are these?